If you are in immediate danger, call 911 or go to your nearest emergency room

 International Bipolar Foundation

-Education and support for bipolar disorder community
+Education and support for the bipolar community

-Online resources available 24/7
+Online 24/7

 • Educational materials